Colt4D5/task-scraper/README.md

 If you have trouble with port conflicts just add a .env with a `PORT` environment variable equal to whatever port you want to use:
     PORT=1234

+## Chromedriver
+A chromedriver is needed to run the headless browser, which can be downloaded from the following link: [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)

+This chromedriver, when downloaded and unzipped, must be placed somewhere where you $PATH environment variable can find it.
+The natural place is `/usr/bin/`.

 tip: for easy access you can alias in your .rc file to start the server up with a command

 tech: Node.JS, Puppeteer